 Stop the Surge

 You can’t really stop the surge that often happens during a storm, but you can protect your heating and cooling equipment from it.
 Install a high-quality surge protector where any heavy appliances, a furnace for example, are plugged into a standard wall outlet, to automatically turn off your heating system if there’s a jump in the line voltage.
 This will help safeguard the electrical components in your heating and air conditioning equipment that the power surge could harm.
 Be sure never to touch any electrical components, and ask for a technician’s help if you are not familiar with using surge protectors properly.

 You and your family need to seek shelter first and foremost, but if there is time, turn off your heating and cooling system and cover the outdoor equipment with a tarp.
 Before you turn your system back on after the storm, you must remove the tarp and clean up any debris.

 This, Too, Shall Pass

 When the storm has passed, make sure the system is safe before starting up your heating and air conditioning system.
-First, verify there are no signals of damage and clean any debris from around the system.
+First, verify there are no signals of damage and remove any debris from around the system.
 Try to evaluate and make sure there is no apparent harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 866-397-3787 for an equipment inspection if seems like there is any damage or flooding to the equipment.
 Once you’ve had the equipment inspected by a professional to ensure safe working, turn the heating and cooling system back on ASAP to help dry the home and limit mold from getting into the system or ductwork.

-If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and learn about our membership options to help keep your HVAC system in working order all year long.
+If there was any damage to your equipment, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and find out about our membership options to help keep your HVAC system in working order all year long.